enumD/BQ4050-Communication/README.md

 Try to talk with BQ4050 using i2c (Smbus protocol) on raspberry

 My HP Envy 17 2015 laptop battery is dead.
-I purchaused new LiPo cells and replaced the old ones.
+I purchaused new LiPo cells (Samsung ICR18650-26 ZLF rechargable battery 18650 Li-Ion 3.7 V 2550 mAh) same specs and replaced the old ones.
 The battery is not recognized anymore and there is no output on the pins.
-The BMS board with the TI Bq4050 chip that take control of the charghing unit.
+The BMS board has one TI Bq4050 chip that take control of the charghing unit.
 I read a lot on the internet and find very helpful information on https://www.karosium.com/ (I'm currently waiting for the board he uses to arrive).

 From the datasheet of the component : Supports Two-Wire SMBus v1.1 Interface.
 I have a raspberry pi zero w with i2c and smbus support and so i tried to see if i can read and write command to the chip this way.